Tenemo/cloud-chamber/lib/ThermalController/ThermalController.md

 - Display shows state, cooling rate, commanded currents
 - History buffer contains 5-minute trend data
 - NVS metrics show all-time best temperature and total runtime
-- **PSRAM log buffer** contains last 500 log entries with timestamps (see below)
+- **PSRAM log buffer** contains ~12,800 log entries with timestamps (see below)

 ---

 ## PSRAM Log Buffer

-The Logger maintains a circular buffer in PSRAM (volatile memory with unlimited writes) that stores the last 500 log entries with timestamps.
+The Logger maintains a circular buffer in PSRAM (volatile memory with unlimited writes) that stores ~12,800 log entries with timestamps.
 This is invaluable for post-mortem diagnostics after an issue occurs.

 ### Characteristics